Grace (group): Critical reception

-Larry Flick from Billboard praised the track.
-He wrote, "Oh-so-charming Perfecto U.K. ingenue Grace continues her rapid ascension into international pop consciousness with "Skin On Skin", a trance/NRG anthem inspired by producer (and Perfecto founder) Paul Oakenfold's 1995 underground hit "Orange".
+Larry Flick from Billboard magazine praised the track.
+He wrote, "Oh-so-charming Perfecto U.K. ingenue Grace continues her rapid ascension into international pop consciousness with 'Skin On Skin', a trance/NRG anthem inspired by producer (and Perfecto founder) Paul Oakenfold's 1995 underground hit 'Orange'.
 Her wispy, ethereal voice has a sharper edge here, no doubt urged on by the track's forceful bassline and racing synths.
 The double pack of remixes succeeds in giving DJs several shades of keyboard drama to work with, though the beat never goes below the wind-knocking pace of the primary A-side vocal version.
-For those who want to monitor the track's progression from "Orange" to "Skin On Skin", the original jam is also included.
+For those who want to monitor the track's progression from 'Orange' to 'Skin On Skin', the original jam is also included.
 A winning single that leaves you wanting to hear more and more of this intriguing young performer."